29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 When dopamine travels from one part of your brain to another, it gives you a nice feeling of contentment and happiness.

-Now as a bonus, dopamine has the amazing side effect of blocking the molecules that transmit pain signal.
+Now, as a bonus, dopamine has the amazing side effect of blocking the molecules that transmit pain signals.
 See where I’m going with this?
 More dopamine = less pain signals!

 In practicality, what does that mean?
 Here are a few things you can do: intake less caffeine, limit sugars, avoid stress, stick to a routine, and do things you like!
 Easy peasy!